Omunanansi

-Omunanansi (also known as Munanansi) is a non-alcoholic beverage made from boiling pineapples peels which are known for entailing nutritious elements such as Vitamin C, A, and B, ginger and tea leaves.
-It is a drink that is made for commercial and non commercial consumption.
-It was first adopted by the Baganda who combined pineapple juice with tea leaves.
+Omunanansi, also known as Munanansi, is a non-alcoholic beverage traditionally made in Uganda from boiling pineapple peels, ginger, and tea leaves.
+It is made for both commercial and non commercial consumption.
+It was first adopted by the Baganda, who combined pineapple juice with tea leaves.
+It is noted for its distinctive sweet and tangy flavor and is often considered a natural alternative to industrial soft drinks.